How to Improve Supply Chain Resilience with Curri

 LTL to FTL, Sedans to Semis

 A courier that can make LTL (Less-than-truckload) and FTL (Full Truckload) shipments is invaluable.
-After all, the contractor on the jobsite needs the materials, whether it’s one item or a list of materials.
-For the distributor or retailer who is partnering with a courier, the way to get the most bang for their buck (and green) is to send the right-sized appropriate vehicle out for delivery.
+After all, the contractor on the job site needs the materials, whether it’s one item or a list of materials.
+For the distributor or retailer, the way to get the most bang for their buck (and green) is to send the right-sized appropriate vehicle out for delivery.
 From a one-stop one-item delivery to a multi-stop multi-item delivery, a courier with the right sized vehicle brings efficiency to the supply chain.

 Reduce the Impact of Staffing Shortages

 Staffing shortages have been one of the significant factors in supply chain disruption.
 When employees are out due to pandemic-related issues or companies can't fill open positions, operations are slowed.
-When distributors/retailers turn to couriers to handle delivery, they have fewer staffing needs.
-A courier that can make every delivery or as needed means the retailer/distributor can remove staffing delivery shortages from its list of challenges, and operations can spend more time focusing on their core business.
+When distributors/retailers turn to Curri to handle delivery, they have fewer staffing needs.
+Our team can make every delivery as needed, so the retailer/distributor can remove staffing delivery shortages from its list of challenges, and operations can spend more time focusing on their core business.